Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 Arrow Keys
 ^^^^^^^^^^

-Directory navigation is now also possible through the arrow keys with :kbd:`Alt` pressed:
+Directory navigation is also possible through the arrow keys with :kbd:`Alt` pressed:

 - Go to Parent :kbd:`Alt-Up`
 - Previous :kbd:`Alt-Left`